Policy: Section XI

 At the conclusion of the investigation, the Investigator(s) will prepare a written investigation report fully summarizing the relevant facts determined through the investigation, addressing all relevant evidence and referencing any supporting documentation or statements.
 In preparing the report, the Investigator(s) will review all facts gathered to determine whether the information is relevant and material to the determination of responsibility given the nature of the allegation.

-The investigation report will include as appendices summaries of interviews with the Complainant, Respondent, Witnesses, experts, and any other individuals with relevant information, photographs of relevant sites or physical evidence, electronic records and forensic evidence.
+The investigation report will include as appendices summaries and/or transcripts of interviews with the Complainant, Respondent, Witnesses, experts, and any other individuals with relevant information, photographs of relevant sites or physical evidence, electronic records, forensic evidence, and other relevant evidence collected.

 While the Investigator(s) will gather, assess, and synthesize evidence, they will not make any conclusions regarding whether the Respondent is responsible for a policy violation.